aws-samples/aws-serverless-workshops/CrossRegion/3_Replication/README.md

 Associate with Health Check then select the `ireland-api` health check you created previously.
 Hit **Save Record Set**.

 You will now want to repeat this step again but for your Singapore domain.
+IMPORTANT:
 You will select the Secondary record type and *not* associate with a health check this time.
 Note that if you were to associate a health check with the second region it would also be taken into consideration and if the health check was failing in both regions then no failover would occur.
 By not associating the second region with a health check, it will always be presumed to be healthy.

 Your completed DNS configuration should look something like the screenshot below.